How To Write A Press Release Email in 2025

 You could also say:

 Hope this information is relevant.
-If you have any more queries, shoot me a mail and I’ll get back to you immediately.
+If you have any more queries, shoot me an email and I’ll get back to you immediately.

 6. Paste Your Press Release